yebyen/urbinit/README.md

 #### Older instructions

 I do most of my work on 32-bit hosts.
-Use the i686 tag instead if you do too.
+Use the i686 tag even if you don't.
+Sorry if you come from even more exotic architectures.

 1. `docker pull yebyen/urbinit` or `docker pull yebyen/urbinit:i686`
 2. `docker tag yebyen/urbinit:i686 novfes-lodzod`